getAlby/hub/README.md

 _Make sure to have [wails](https://wails.io/docs/gettingstarted/installation) installed and all platform-specific dependencies installed (see wails doctor)_

-    $ unset GTK_PATH && wails dev -tags "wails"
+    $ wails dev -tags "wails"

-_If you get a blank screen the first load, close the window and start the app again_
+_If you get a blank screen, try running in your normal terminal (outside of vscode, and make sure HTTP frontend is not running)_

 #### Wails Production build